 The function uses the following arguments:

-- Start_date (required function) – It is a date that represents the start date.
+Start_date (required function) – This is a date that represents the start date.

-- Days (It is a required function) – It is the number of workdays to be added to start_date.
+Days (It is a required function) – The number of workdays to be added to start_date.

-- [holidays] (optional argument) – It specifies an array of dates that are not included as workdays.
+[holidays] (optional argument) – This specifies an array of dates that are not included as workdays.
 The list can be either a range of cells that contain the dates or an array constant of the serial numbers that represent the dates.

 In entering dates, Microsoft recommends that the start_date and [holidays] arguments should be entered as either:

 References to cells containing dates

 If we input date arguments as text, there is a risk that Excel may misinterpret them, depending on the date system or date interpretation settings on your computer.

 The WORKDAY function will exclude weekends, that is, Saturday and Sunday.
 If we need to customize which days of the week are considered weekend days, use the more robust WORKDAY.INTL function.